Heart of a Planner, Wisdom of Erasable Ink

 Each week we have a different project and a different theme.
 In the picture, we are creating very special prayer beads, “ebenezer beads.”
 You might recognize the word “ebenezer” from the hymn “Come, Thou Font of Every Blessing.”
 My favorite verse goes like this:

-Here I raise my Ebenezer Here there by Thy help I come
+Here there by Thy help I come

 And I hope by Thy good pleasure